25N-NBOMe: Society and culture

+Legal status

+Hungary

-25N-NBOMe is illegal in Alabama, and Hungary.
+25N-NBOMe is illegal in Hungary.

 Sweden

 The Riksdag added 25N-NBOMe to Narcotic Drugs Punishments Act under swedish schedule I ("substances, plant materials and fungi which normally do not have medical use") as of January 16, 2015, published by Medical Products Agency (MPA) in regulation LVFS 2014:11 listed as 25N-NBOMe, and 2-(2,5-dimetoxi-4-nitrofenyl)-N-(2-metoxibensyl)etanamin.

 United Kingdom

+United States

+25N-NBOMe is illegal in Alabama.